MicrosoftDocs/quantum-docs/articles/user-guide/program-structure.md

 To run this program in VS Code, see [Get started with Q# programs and VS Code](xref:microsoft.quantum.submit-jobs?pivots=ide-qsharp).

-## Namespaces
+## User namespaces

-Q# programs typically start with a namespace, such as
+Q# programs typically start with a user-named namespace, such as

 ```qsharp
 namespace Superposition {